I am an indie game designer. Here’s what I make:

 Tactera (VR, 2016) is a VR tabletop real-time strategy game, available for the Gear VR and coming soon to other headsets.

-Darknet (Oculus Rift, 2014) is a VR strategy game themed around cyberpunk hacking.
-It is currently in development and planned to release alongside the launch of the Oculus Rift VR headset.
+Darknet (VR, 2014) is a VR strategy game themed around cyberpunk hacking.
+It is currently released for the Gear VR and Oculus Rift, with support for other platforms on the way.

-Bombball (OUYA, 2013) is a simple, abstract, and explosive 2-player eSports game.
-It was the winner of the Best Controls award in the 10-day CREATE game jam.
+Bombball (OUYA/PC, 2013) is a simple, abstract, and explosive 2-player eSports game.
+It was the winner of the Best Controls award in the 10-day Ouya CREATE game jam.

 Auralux (PC/Android/iOS, 2011) is an ambient indie RTS game that simplifies the genre to its strategic core.
 Auralux features vibrant graphics and a simple procedural music system that adapts to the events in the game.

 Ciess (PC/Mac + Oculus Rift, 2013), built for the 3-week VR Jam, is the prototype / predecessor to Darknet.

 Theeri (Tabletop, 2013) is a fast-paced strategy card game inspired by famous dilemmas from game theory.

 Farmpunk (Web, 2012) is a genetics-themed resource management game.
 Made in 2 days for the Indie Speed Run game jam.